Jim Thompson Delves into a Killer’s Lunacy

 When the novel first begins, it seems to read like a typical crime fiction, presenting us with Jake’s believable problem and the mafia’s all-too-familiar solution to them.
 While Charlie does appear as an abnormality in his stature and relatively inexplicable womanizing effects, things slowly progress and unravel as you might expect them to.
 However, this is where Thompson’s mastery begins to come into play as we are slowly introduced to increasingly unsettling surreal images, depictions and events.
 It’s a bit akin to a descent into a total madness, one which ostensibly seeps into every corner of the page.

 As we read on further and further through the story, the environments, the people, their actions and reactions begin straying from crime fiction and pulling closer to the realms of horror.
 There were actually a few rather heavy moments which caught me off-guard, as desensitized to this sort of thing I would like to believe I am.
-In more ways than one, it almost feels as if we are caught in a nightmare while reading the book, one which feels imperative to end by reaching the finale, where by the way the lunacy meter shoots straight off the charts.
+In more ways than one, it almost feels as if we are caught in a nightmare while reading Savage Night, one which feels imperative to end by reaching the finale, where by the way the lunacy meter shoots straight off the charts.

 Now, in my opinion to combine genres is a heftier undertaking than it appears, since most of the time such an effort yields a work sub-par in every category rather than something new and unique.
 As far as I could tell, Thompson might have very well done it in the best way humanly possible, which is to slowly transition from one to the other while easing the reader into it.
 As a result, it never felt to me as if there were clashes in atmosphere or inconsistencies in where the story was headed… on the contrary, it made the twists more surprising and difficult to anticipate, probably one of the primary keys in writing a successful thriller.

 A Real Original Noir Trip